Podunk Songwriters – Official Rules & Guidelines

 Entries will be judged by music industry professionals from the Podunk Bluegrass Festival music community.
 All entries will be judged on originality of lyrics, melody, and the song’s overall craft.
 Of major significance will be how closely the song meets the guidelines for bluegrass music.
 (See “Bluegrass Guidelines” above) Recording and performance quality do not affect judging.
 All decisions by judges are final and not subject to inquiry or appeal.
 Finalists will be determined and notified around the first week of July.
 Only finalists will be personally notified.
 The contest will not release judges’ scores nor provide personal evaluations.

 Writers of the top three songs will be invited to perform on the Main Stage at the next Podunk festival in Goshen, CT.
 Transportation to and from the festival and any other expenses are the responsibility of the finalist.
 Co-writers will be treated as one writer for credentials and prizes.

 INDEMNITY AND RELEASE

-Signature on entry form constitutes that the song submitted is an original work and releases The Podunk Bluegrass Music Festival Songwriting Contest, its judges, sponsors, and The Podunk Bluegrass Music Festival from all liability.
-Entry also constitutes permission to use winner’s name and likeness for future advertising and publicity without compensation.
+The signature on the entry form constitutes that the song submitted is an original work and releases The Podunk Bluegrass Music Festival Songwriting Contest, its judges, sponsors, and The Podunk Bluegrass Music Festival from all liability.
+Entry also constitutes permission to use the winner’s name and likeness for future advertising and publicity without compensation.
 By entering, entrants agree that they have no right to bring, and covenant not to bring any claim, action, or proceeding of any kind or nature whatsoever against PBMF, or any other sponsoring organization or judge in connection with this competition.